Osaou/advent-of-code-nim/README.md

 Tip: you can have multiple solutions for a given day, since the `test` command will run all files matching the glob `./src/{year}/{day}/{part}*.nim`.

 ### `aoc run ...`
-Compile and then run a given part (i.e. procedure named `solve`) with input from the respective day's `input.txt` file.
+Compile and then run a given part (i.e. procedure named `solve`), defaulting to using the respective day's `input.txt` file as input.
 Tip: this command supports multiple solutions just like the `test` command does.
-Additionally, you can have multiple input data files that this command will use.
-The `run` command will find all input data files matching the glob `./src/{year}/{day}/input*.txt`.

 ### `aoc perf ...`
 Compile and then run rudimentary performance tests for a given part, defaulting to using the respective day's `input.txt` file as input.